International Student FAQ

 What if I am feeling sick or think that I have COVID-19?

-If you become ill, regardless of if you have been diagnosed with COVID-19 or not, please stay home.
+If you become ill, regardless of whether you have been diagnosed with COVID-19, please stay home.
 Contact your health care provider and seek medical attention, as needed.

 To assist with self-screening and provide more information for residential students, please read the COVID-19 Self-Screening document.